OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

 square of vehicle speed).

-The lower part contains the management of the storage, and the optimisation algorithm, already discussed in example 2.
+The lower part contains the management of the storage, and the optimization algorithm, already discussed in example 2.

 The results are shown in the following picture, where the obtained cost (red curve) is compared to what obtainable in case the ICE is